 A recent amendment to the UAE Bankruptcy Law provides for a short-term cramdown process for debtors entering bankruptcy during (and as a result of) an emergency financial crisis, and also suspends creditor applications during an emergency financial crisis.
 An “emergency financial crisis‟ must be declared by a Cabinet decision.
 A recent Council of Ministers Resolution declared an emergency financial crisis (as a result of COVID-19) for the period from April 2020 to July 2021.

 The Emirates Inter Bank Offered Rate (EIBOR) is often used as a benchmark for variable rate lending (in the local currency) in the UAE real estate sector.
-However, given the prevalence of US dollar lending in the UAE banking market (and the local currency peg), the discontinuance of LIBOR will have a significant impact on banks operating in the UAE, although it is likely that the UAE banking sector will (to a large extent) adopt the most appropriate approach based on practices that develop in London and the US markets for rate-setting in US dollars.
-The discontinuance of LIBOR would also have an impact on the structuring of Islamic financing transactions that use LIBOR as a benchmark in the calculation of the profit.
+However, given the prevalence of US dollar lending in the UAE banking market (and the local currency peg), the discontinuance of LIBOR has had a similar impact on banks operating in the UAE as compared with banks elsewhere, with UAE banks generally adopting similar practices as banks have adopted in other markets in response (such as by transitioning to the use of “risk free rates‟ for US dollar loans).
+The discontinuance of LIBOR also impacted on the structuring of Islamic financing transactions that use LIBOR as a benchmark in the calculation of the profit.
 As yet, there is no uniform approach amongst financiers.

 In Abu Dhabi, the planning powers are vested in the DMT.

 Major developments are subject to a review process, established by the DMT, in line with the longer-term strategy for Abu Dhabi's urban development.
 The review process includes four key steps.

 For small and medium-sized projects, applicants can then prepare and submit detailed site and building plans for review.
 This step also confirms that any conditions of approval have been met.
 The planning review process ends once these steps have been satisfactorily carried out, and the applicant is then ready to apply for municipal building permits.